RELDEC: Reinforcement Learning-Based Decoding of Moderate Length LDPC Codes: Experimental Results

-Once learning is completed, the corresponding cluster scheduling policy for each code is incorporated in Step 9 of Algorithm \ref{alg:RL-SD}, resulting in a RELDEC, AM-RELDEC, or M-RELDEC sequential decoding scheme for that code, depending on the chosen learning algorithm.
+After learning is complete, the resulting cluster scheduling policy for each code is incorporated into Step 9 of Algorithm \ref{alg:RL-SD}, yielding either a a RELDEC or AM-RELDEC sequential decoding scheme for that code, depending on the chosen learning algorithm.
 In the case of RELDEC, the LLR vectors used for training are sampled uniformly at random over a range of $K$ equally-spaced SNR values for a given code.
-Hence, there are $|\mathscr{L}|/K$ LLR vectors in $\mathscr{L}$ for each SNR value considered.
-On the other hand, in case of AM-RELDEC and M-RELDEC, there are $|\mathscr{L}|/K$ (resp., $|\mathscr{L}_k|$) LLR vectors in $\mathscr{L}$ (resp., $\mathscr{L}_k$) for each fixed SNR.
-For all learning schemes, we employ a reasonable choice of hyper-parameters leading to good decoding performance as follows, namely a learning rate of $\alpha=0.1$, a reward discount rate of $\beta=0.9$, a probability of exploration {of} $\epsilon=0.6$, a maximum number of steps per learning episode of $\ell_{\max}=50$, and a Q-learning loss threshold of $\mathcal{L}_{\min}=1\times 10^{-4}$.
-Moreover, we consider a cluster size of $z=1$ and total number of SNR values of $K=5$ for all codes.
-Specifically, we consider SNR values of $1, 2, 3, 4,$ and $5$ (resp., $1, 1.5, 2, 2.5,$ and $3$) dB for the WRAN (resp., AB and 5G-NR) LDPC code.
+As a result, there are $\mathscr{\hat{L}}|/K$ LLR vectors in $\mathscr{\hat{L}}$ for each SNR value considered, meaning that {RELDEC is trained on a mixture of SNR values}.
+On the other hand, for AM-RELDEC, there are $|\mathscr{L}|/K$ (resp., $|\mathscr{L}_k|$) LLR vectors in $\mathscr{L}$ (resp., $\mathscr{L}_k$) trained individually for each fixed SNR.

+For all learning schemes, we employ a reasonable choice of hyper-parameters that lead to good decoding performance, such as a learning rate of $\alpha=0.1$, a reward discount rate of $\beta=0.9$, a probability of exploration {of} $\epsilon=0.6$, a maximum number of steps per learning episode of $\ell_{\max}=50$, and a Q-learning loss threshold of $\mathcal{L}_{\min}=1\times 10^{-4}$.
+For RELDEC and AM-RELDEC utilize a cluster size of $z=1$.
+Note that the total number of SNR values of $K=6$ is chosen for all codes.
+Specifically, we consider SNR values of $1, 2,\ldots,5$ and $5.5$ dB for the WRAN, $1, 1.5, \ldots,3$ {and $3.5$} dB for the 5G-NR, and $1, 1.5,\ldots,3$ {and $3.25$} dB for the AB LDPC code.

+For RELDEC, we set $|\mathscr{\hat{L}}|=15000$, ensuring that $1/K$-th of the dataset contains LLR vectors of a fixed SNR; \emph{i.e.,} these schemes are trained for a mixture of $K$ SNR values.
+On the other hand, for AM-RELDEC, we obtain optimized local policies by performing $100$ meta-iterations, with $99$ of them used for global-policy learning using Algorithm \ref{alg:mrl1_ldpc}, and the last one used for adaptation using Algorithm \ref{alg:mrl1_ldpc3}.
+We choose $|\mathscr{L}|=7425$, $|\mathscr{L}_k|=7425$, and consequently $75$ training examples are used for the learning the global and $k$-th local policy, respectively, in each meta-iteration. {Additionally, for the online adaptation training set we consider $|\mathscr{L}_k'|=75$}.